Already booked? Sign in or create an account

 Irish traditions range from the culinary to the culture.
 Try a pint of Guinness or Irish whiskey, partake in pub culture, and don’t forget to try a full Irish breakfast of sausage, bacon, blood pudding, tomato, eggs, potatoes, and bread.
 Irish food is famously hearty, so come hungry before boarding your Dublin cruise ship.

 Larger ships berth at Alexandra Quay.
 Other ships dock further from the city center in the suburbs of Dun Laoghaire, which is about 20 minutes from the center of Dublin.
-When you’re boarding cruises from Dublin, it’s good to look up where your ship will be when you arrive, especially if you’re coming to Dublin from a faraway town.
 Cruises that dock in Dublin as their port of call often include a complimentary shuttle to the center of town.

-Cruises from Dublin are popular for shopping for handmade goods, knitted wool sweaters, Irish whiskeys, and other keepsakes.
+Dublin shopping is popular for handmade goods, knitted wool sweaters, Irish whiskeys, and other keepsakes.
 Check out the strip malls and shopping centers near the cruise port.
 Grafton Street in downtown Dublin is also known for its shopping.
 Irish pottery and ceramics are popular souvenirs here.

 The euro is the local currency in Dublin.
 Credit cards are widely accepted, so you won’t have to rely on cash for everything.
 When tipping a taxi driver, leave a 10% tip or round up to the nearest bill.
 Tipping is appreciated in restaurants, too, where good service typically gets a 10% tip.
 Note that you’ll get the best currency exchange at bank ATMs.